dhruv2102/MS2-Sorting-Algorithm-Visualizer/README.md

 - I would like to thank my mentor for guiding me through the project

 ## Future Development

 - Sorting algorithm comparator: Visualize two sorting algorithms side by side to indetify whihc one is faster

+## Note
+- All the algorithms were coded by my own with reference from Geeks for Geeks.
+- To help understand how to make site more visual for sorting algorithms, reference was taken from the repository: https://github.com/AbhishekPrakash5/Sorting-Visualization